...who I am

 Marianna Guédez Forgiarini

-Arcaniam is the alter ego of the Venezuelan writer, translator and poet, Marianna G.F.
+Arcaniam is the alter ego of the Venezuelan author, translator, interpreter, and localizer, Marianna G.F.

-Marianna had the fortune to discover her passion since an early age.
+Marianna had the fortune to discover her passion from an early age.
 Although she is originally from Venezuela, she had the opportunity to travel around the world at 10 years old due to her parents needing to finish their PhDs in Europe.
-This period of abrupt changes of her life began to shape her identity and define the pillars of her personality via her unconditional love for discovering new languages, literatures and history by being introduced to various cultures around the world.
-This little girl found her refuge in her books, always curious about places and stories of the historical pass that were never written.
+This period of abrupt changes in her life began to shape her identity and define the pillars of her personality via her unconditional love for discovering new languages, works of literature, and history by being introduced to various cultures around the world.
+This little girl found her refuge in her books, always curious about places and stories of the historical past that were never written.
 All the characters without a name who lost their voices through time.
-Eventually, that curiosity turned into an obsession and Marianna started understanding the importance of rescuing the adventures of the heroes, that remain without a name today, thorough writing.
+Eventually, that curiosity turned into an obsession, and Marianna started understanding the importance of rescuing the heroes’ adventures without a name today through writing.

-Marianna, continued her artistic production by writing poems that she recited at different poetry events in the country.
-However, she got best known as a fictional writer, after her short story entitled “The catalog of the eyes” received the award at the Meeting of Literary Creation held by the University of Los Andes.
-Marianna continued to venture into other genres and in 2014 she wrote the screenwriting for the micro-telenovela entitled “Siempre fuiste tú” (It was always you), that won the award of the Embassy of the United States in Venezuela.
+Marianna continued her artistic production by writing poems that she recited at different country’s poetry events.
+However, she got best known as a fictional writer.
+Her short story entitled “The catalog of the eyes” received the award at the Meeting of Literary Creation held by the University of Los Andes.
+Marianna continued to venture into other genres.
+In 2014 she wrote the screenwriting for the micro-telenovela entitled “Siempre fuiste tú” (It was always you) that won the award of the Embassy of the United States in Venezuela.
 An audiovisual project made in collaboration with her sister, Yuliana G.F, the conceptual photographer.